cmacguide/cmac-agentic-spec/templates/commands/analyze.md

      - "Run /plan to adjust architecture following KB guidance Y"
      - "Apply KB pattern Z to resolve consistency issues"
      - "Manually edit tasks.md to add coverage for 'performance-metrics' per KB standards"
+   - **Artifact References**:
+     - "Review detailed analysis in `artifacts/analyze/architecture_assessment.md`"
+     - "Check compliance details in `artifacts/analyze/compliance_check.json`"
+     - "See KB references in `artifacts/analyze/knowledge_base_references.md`"
+     - "Review technical debt in `artifacts/analyze/technical_debt_report.md`"

-9. **KB-Aware Remediation Offer**: Ask the user: "Would you like me to suggest concrete remediation edits for the top N issues, including KB pattern applications?"
+9. **KB-Aware Remediation Offer with Artifact Context**: Ask the user: "Would you like me to suggest concrete remediation edits for the top N issues, including KB pattern applications?
+All analysis details are available in the generated artifacts in `artifacts/analyze/` directory."
 (Do NOT apply them automatically.)

 Behavior rules: